 An innovation manager’s role is important as it has a massive impact on the survivability of the business.
 On the other hand, it’s worth noting that the innovation manager is not the person who does the innovation projects themselves.

 Like in the sales department, there’s a big difference between a sales representative and a sales manager.
 Even if a certain sales representative is good at his job, it doesn’t mean he’s a good sales manager.

 There’s a fine line between the job of selling and the job of managing the whole sales process.
 The same is true with innovation.
 The work of an innovation manager is different compared to an innovation team member.

-Let’s dig deeper about what the innovation manager role is all about.
+Let’s dig deeper into what the innovation manager role is all about.